CHANCELLOR ROBERT D. COOMBE

 Ron and his wife Charlotte have two sons, John, an NHL goaltender who won the Stanley Cup in 2004 with the Tampa Bay Lightning, and Jason, who was a student athlete (men’s ice hockey) for the University of Denver until he graduated in 2003.
 Jason currently lives in Denver while working for the Garth Brooks Teammates for Kids Foundation.
 Ironically, Ron and Jason were the first father and son to have played hockey at the University of Denver.

-Assistant Vice Chancellor for Recreation, Athletic Events and Ritchie Center Operations
+Associate Vice Chancellor for Recreation and Ritchie Center Operations

 Phone: (303) 871-3058